Frequently Asked Questions

 Verbally.
 They tell you their answer, and you press the key on the computer that fits their answer.

 For a multiple choice question, if the player says "B" is the answer, you press the "B" key.
-The game will know if that's right or wrong and adjust the score, etc. If the question is a "hidden answer" style that has no multiple choices, then you listen to the answer given and decided if that is right or wrong.
+The game will know if that's right or wrong and adjust the score, etc. If the question is a "hidden answer" style that has a single answer instead of multiple choices, then you listen to the answer given and decided if that is right or wrong.
 For a right answer, you press the "r" key and the player gets the points.
 For a wrong answer, you press the "w" key.

 Buzzers... do I need them?
 What do they cost?